 Renters insurance is a type of insurance that covers your personal property in a rental residence.
 It repays tenants for lost, stolen, or destroyed belongings.
 Renter’s insurance also covers vandalism, fire, and natural disasters.
-Most policies don’t cover flooding or something like water damage from a burst pipe.
+Most policies don’t cover flooding or water damage from a burst pipe.
 I

 It’s not hard for tenants to purchase renters insurance, and it usually costs about $12 a month for most rental units depending on the scope of what the policy covers.

-Regardless of if you are a tenant or a landlord owning renters’ insurance can give you peace of mind that your possessions or your rental property are covered.
+Whether you are a tenant or a landlord-owning renters’ insurance can give you peace of mind that your possessions or rental property are covered.
 On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or covered altogether.
-It’s clear, when it comes to rental properties having renter’s insurance is the smart choice.
+Regarding rental properties having renter’s insurance is the smart choice.

 Renters insurance can also protect you if someone is injured at your home.
-Household accidents happen every day – in fact, between 5 and 10 million Americans are injured in their home every year.
+Household accidents happen every day – between 5 and 10 million Americans are injured in their home every year.
 If someone is hurt on your property, you could be sued for liability – renters insurance can protect against this.

 To learn more about your options for Orlando renters insurance, contact Lock Insurance today for a free quote or call 877-709-8101.Continue Reading